-The financial industry in Paris has several key strengths: 3 of Europe’s 5 biggest investment banks are situated in the Paris Region, it provides more than 1 million jobs and the city has a track record as being a driver of innovation.
+The financial industry in Paris has several key strengths: 3 of Europe’s 5 biggest investment banks are situated in the Paris Region, it provides more than 1 million jobs and the city has a track record as being a driver of innovation, improving the opportunities of working in Paris.
 Furthermore, it is estimated that Paris will overtake London’s financial industry in 5-10 years due to Brexit consequences.
 It is said that Paris may become the new main financial hub for Europe and to attract more financial companies they will build seven new skyscrapers by 2021 in order to “accommodate new talent”.

 Since the Brexit vote, France has been keen on becoming the financial centre of Europe.
 President Macron has proposed cutting corporation tax to incentivise multi-nationals and even simplified the process of registering new financial companies in France.

 Furthermore, Paris is “dangling tax carrots” to professionals fleeing London in the wake of Brexit.
-There has been an income tax break of 50% and expats will have the right to not include foreign properties and assets in the calculation of wealth tax for eight years.
+There has been an income tax break of 50% and expats will have the right to not include foreign properties and assets in the calculation of wealth tax for eight years, whilst working in Paris.

 In an increasingly connected world, Paris is on board the 'digital' bandwagon with connected cars, driverless cars, eHealth and smart homes already prevalent in the country.
 By introducing the best corporate tax incentives, the French government hopes to attract the brightest minds to live and work in the country.